Scoring Strategic Agents: A model of predictive scoring

 The sender wants the decision $y$ to be high, and she experiences a quadratic cost from distorting each feature.
-Her marginal cost of distorting feature $i$ decreases in her distortion ability $\g_i$.
-At the other extreme, $\g_i = 0$, she cannot distort feature $i$, so $x_i = \h_i$. \footnote{For $\g_i = 0$, the sender's utility is defined by the limit as $\g_i$ converges to $0$ from above.}
+The higher the sender's distortion ability $\d_j$, the lower is her marginal cost of distorting feature $j$.
+If $\d_j = 0$, the sender cannot distort feature $j$, so $x_j = \h_j$. \footnote{For $\d_j = 0$, the sender's utility is defined by the limit as $\d_j$ converges downward to $0$.}